ItzTas/TSTS-telegram-bot/README.md

 ## How to run

-first you need to get a (telegram token)[https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token] and set it into your enviroment then just run the scripts/run.sh in the root of the project and voila! the bot is running
+first you need to get a !(telegram token)[https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token] and set it into your enviroment then just run the scripts/run.sh in the root of the project and voila! the bot is running

 ## comands and chat